OpenDDS/OpenDDS/docs/guidelines.md

-As a safeguard against headers being dependant on a particular order, includes should be ordered based on a hierarchy going from local headers to system headers.
+As a safeguard against headers being dependant on a particular order, includes should be ordered based on a hierarchy going from local headers to system headers, with spaces between groups of includes.
 This order can be generalized as the following:

 1. The corresponding header to the source file (`Foo.h` if we were in `Foo.cpp`).